Ryeece/Temperature-Warning-System/README.md

 <img width="627" height="556" alt="3D view of the PCB Mega shield" src="https://github.com/user-attachments/assets/edd0cc0d-a606-4631-9a60-22abe778bf9d" />

 The Mega-template header footprints mainly establish the correct physical positions.
-In place of the female headers, male headers will be soldered underneath the physical PCB to allow connection to the Mega 2560, and female headers will be soldered on top for removable connections for the DHT11/LCD.
+In place of the female headers, male headers will be soldered underneath the physical PCB to allow connection to the Mega 2560, and female headers will be soldered on top for removable connections for the DHT11 and LCD.
 ## Problems Encountered and Fixes

 | Problem | Cause | Fix |